themagiccog/Casting/README.md

 - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

+- [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) Flask-Migrate is an extension that handles SQLAlchemy database migrations for Flask applications using Alembic.
+The database operations are made available through the Flask command-line interface or through the Flask-Script extension.

 - [SQLAlchemy](https://www.sqlalchemy.org/) and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) are libraries to handle the lightweight sqlite database.
 Since we want you to focus on auth, we handle the heavy lift for you in `./src/database/models.py`.
 We recommend skimming this code first so you know how to interface with the Drink model.

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.

 ## Running the server

-From within the project  directory first ensure you are working using your created virtual environment.
+From within the project directory (casting), first ensure you are working using your created virtual environment.
-Navigate to `backend` after activating virtual environment
+Navigate to `casting` after activating virtual environment

 Each time you open a new terminal session, run: